bigandy/big-andy.co.uk/content/plugins/backwpup/readme.txt

 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.

+Already seen? **You downloaded BackWPup more than 5 million times!** We want to celebrate that!
+With a **50% discount** on all our BackWPup PRO licences!
+Until October 31st, you get all BackWPup PRO licences with further functionalities at half price.
+[More information](https://backwpup.com/?utm_source=wordpress.org&utm_campaign=5MillDownloads&utm_medium=Link#buy).

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export